crockeo/clasp/README.md

 # clasp

-Like [lips](http://github.com/crockeo/lips) but not written in Scala and more fleshed out.
+Like [lips](http://github.com/crockeo/lips) but not written in Haskell and more fleshed out.
 You can actually do things here.
 Like specific contexts.

 ### Building